Bougakov/Micromake-D1-3D-printer/calibrating.md

 This HOWTO was written for [Micromake users' group on Facebook](https://www.facebook.com/groups/173676226330714/).

-For a long time I wasn't able to print something with a footprint larger than 5cm on my Micromake D1.
+For a long time I wasn't able to print something with a footprint larger than 5cm in diameter on my Micromake D1.
 "Auto level" function in CURA never worked for me quite well.
 This is what I was getting with a [test plate model from Thingiverse](http://www.thingiverse.com/thing:1549840) even with the best 0.04mm tolerance:

 ![Full plate test](https://raw.githubusercontent.com/Bougakov/Micromake-D1-3D-printer/master/images/leveling0.png)